mhd-hi/ChemiNotify/README.md

 python main.py
 ```

-## Legal Notice
+## Privacy & Legal Notice

 This tool is provided for personal use only.
 By using ChemiNotify, you agree to the following:

 - This tool runs entirely on your local machine and does not collect, store, or transmit any student data.
-- All credentials and configurations are stored locally on your computer.
-- No information is shared with any third parties or remote servers except for the notifications you explicitly configure.
+- No personal information is shared with any third parties or remote servers except for anonymous telemetry (random UUID only) (if consented to) and the notifications you explicitly configure.
 - This tool is not affiliated with or endorsed by any educational institution or the developers of the ChemiNot system.